Bae started with Sarah.

 Cooking out the back of my minivan camper after a long hike at Rocky Mountain National Park, Estes Park (CO).
 Photo credit: Hope Trice.

-IN MY OWN WORDS: Truthful.
+WHO I AM IN MY OWN WORDS: Truthful.
 Intuitive.
 Provocative.
 Loyal.
 Evolving.

 BRINGING TO BAE: Over 20 years of writing, communications, nonprofit and event planning experience.
 Mild obsessions with coffee, soup, art, handmade objects, hiking, camping and van life.
 A lot of time and experience outdoors.